-Thanks to Spring Airlines, I got to visit China for the first time in my life, and the city of Shanghai really surprised me, and I enjoyed myself thoroughly even if I only was there for 3 days at it rained most of the time!
-So in case you’re thinking of heading up to Shanghai and only have the weekend to spare, here’s a run down of what you can and should accomplish in just 48 hours!
+Thanks to Spring Airlines, I visited China for the very first time and the city of Shanghai 上海 really surprised me, and I enjoyed myself thoroughly even thought I was only there for 3 days and it was rather wet most of the time.
+If you are flying up to Shanghai and only have the weekend to spare, here’s my guide on what you can do in Shanghai in just 48 hours.

 There are hundreds, or possibly thousands of these bulletins in the park, and they consist of basic information about each individual person, from their age, job, personality and even stuff like whether they own a house.
 It’s usually text only – few of these bulletins have pictures (for good reason perhaps?) and while you think they mostly cover young folk, a number of them actually feature more mature folk as well!

 Sit around and listen to the conversations if you understand Mandarin, or talk to the folk to find out more if you have the time – I overheard one lady excitedly setting up a meeting for her kid, I wish I could have found out a little bit more.

 The rest of People’s Park is a nice green space to just have a leisurely walk around – there’s a small lake in the middle of the park, and oddly enough, a fun fair as well so you can entertain the kids.
 Morning also sees exercising local folk, look out for the taiji and qigong happening as well.

 For those looking for a broader perspective and understanding of Shanghai’s history and culture and with more time to spare, there is quite a lot for you to see and do around this area:

 - Shanghai Museum 上海博物馆: A museum of ancient Chinese culture and history.
 Free all year round, 9am – 5pm (last entry 4pm)

 - China Art Museum 中华艺术宫: Chinese and International art exhibitions.
 Free for permanent exhibitions, but prior booking still required.
 9am – 5pm (last entry 4pm)